-The Agency works closely with its European partners to build the best possible regulatory system for medicines for Europe and protect the health of its citizens.
+The EMA works closely with its European partners to build the best possible regulatory system for medicines for Europe and protect the health of its citizens.

 The Agency works to forge close ties with partner organisations around the world, including the World Health Organization (WHO) and the regulatory authorities of non-European nations.
 These activities aim to foster the timely exchange of regulatory and scientific expertise and development of best practices in the regulatory field across the world.

-The Agency is headed by an Executive Director and has a secretariat of over 600 full-time staff.
+The EMA is headed by an Executive Director and has a secretariat of over 600 full-time staff.
 The Management Board is the supervisory body of the Agency, responsible, in particular, for budgetary matters.

 - For more information, see Agency structure.